-Line 9: Excess Balance/Historic Carryover at Beginning/End of Compliance Period
+Line 9: Excess Balance at Beginning/End of Compliance Period

-If used for planning, enter the sum of the excess balance and historic carryover of Category 3 RECs at the beginning of the third compliance period (2017 - 2020).
+If used for planning, enter the sum of the Excess Balance of Category 3 RECs at the beginning of the third compliance period (2017 - 2020).
 Subsequent values on line 9 are automatically filled in based on this value and entries on line 12.

-Line 10: Net Purchases
+Line 10: Net Purchases of Category 3 RECs.